pan-training/training-catalogue/README.md

 - Indicate which fields zenodo takes into account with colours.

-- The second type for image and publication does not work, probably something to do with no default existing.
+- The second type for image and publication does not work if not manually selected, probably something to do with no default existing.

 ### Big todos: